 PLACEMENT WITHOUT PROSPECTUS

-Sometimes even in the case of a public issue, the operation that can be done by the help of book building is allowed to the extent to which the reservation is permitted in the issues.
-This is a subject to identification separately in the portion of the placement.
-Where the company is planning to issue more than one crore rupees, the process called book building can be taken into use to the extent of 100 per cent.
+Sometimes even in the case of public issues, the operation that can be done by the help of book building is allowed to the extent to which the reservation is permitted in the issues.
+This is subject to identification separately in the portion of the placement.
+Where the company is planning to issue more than one crore rupees, the process called book building can be taken into use to the extent of 100 percent.
 Such a process proves to be of advantage because the demand for as well as the value of the securities of the company can be discovered by providing flexibility in prices as well as the bidding.

 Sec 23- 41 of the companies act, 2013

 South of England natural gas and petroleum co ltd., re, (1911) 1 Ch 573: 104 LT 378.